 Westside New Zealand Ltd (the Company) currently operates the Manutahi, Rimu, Kauri and Pohutukawa wellsites located between Hawera and Patea, in South Taranaki.
 Each wellsite contains varying numbers of producing wells and associated production infrastructure.

-This report for the period July 2020 to June 2021 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
+This report for the period July 2021 to June 2022 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) in relation to the Company's deep well injection (DWI) activities.
 The report details the results of the monitoring undertaken, assesses the Company's environmental performance during the period under review and the environmental effects of their DWI activities.

-During the monitoring period, the Company demonstrated an overall high level of environmental performance.
+During the monitoring period, the Company demonstrated a high level of environmental performance and high level of administrative performance.